Dr. Harold B. Stewart Memorial Lecture and Research Showcase

 Poster instructions

-- Poster dimensions are your choice, and each poster board has 4 feet x 8 feet of space (vertical x horizontal)
+- Poster dimensions are your choice, but each poster must fit within 4 feet x 8 feet of the poster board (vertical x horizontal)

 - Minimize text